Morrow (surname): Scottish

+Some of the earliest recorded of the name were the Dumfries-born, Thomas Morrow, abbot of Paisley between 1418 and 1444, Duncan Morrow, witness to an ordination in 1503 at Kirkinner, Wigtownshire, Walter Morrow, a member of the convent at Kelso, Roxburghshire in 1548, Davy Morrow, bailie of Annan in 1592, and John Morrow & Christopher Morrow, two Scottish soldiers who were taken prisoner after the battle of Solway Moss in 1542.

 Irish

-The name has been used to anglicize a number of Irish Gaelic names, mainly "Murchadh" (muir and cath) meaning "sea battle" or "sea warrior", which was also made as Morrogh, Murrow, Moroghoe, and Murphy.
+The name is suspected to have been used to anglicize a number of Irish Gaelic names, mainly surnames which include muir, meaning sea, which were also made as Morrogh, Murrow and Moroghoe.
 In Petty's Census of 1659, O'Morrow and McMarrowe are recorded.
-However, it is more common for these Irish names to have been anglicized as Murphy, and it was more likely to find 'McMorrow' as an anglicization of these names rather than the Scottish 'Morrow' on its own.
+However, it is more common for these Irish names to have been anglicized as 'McMorrow' rather than the Scottish 'Morrow' on its own.